Azure/azure-signalr/specs/ServiceProtocol.md

 ```
 - 1 - Message Type, indicating this is a `HandshakeRequest` message.
 - Version - A `Int32` encoding number of the protocol version.
+- ConnectionType - A `Int32` encoding number of the connection type.
+	- 0, Default, it can carry clients, service runtime should always accept this kind of connection.
+	- 1, OnDemand, creating when service requested more connections, it can carry clients, but it may be rejected by service runtime.
+	- 2, Weak, it can not carry clients, but it can send message.
+- MigratableStatus - A `Int32` encoding number indicates if further client connections associated with this server connection could be migrated.
+	- 0, Off, a client connection can not be migrated to another server.
+	- 1, ShutdownOnly, a client connection can be migrated only if the pairing server was shutdown gracefully.
+	- 2, Any, a client connection can be migrated even if the pairing server connection was dropped accidentally. (may cause data loss)

 #### Example: TODO